pkulak/filverblue/README.md

 The Fedora version is removed (use the Flatpak version instead).

-### Sublime Merge

-I'm addicted and I've had some issues with the Flatpak, so I throw it into the container.
-The RPM installs into /opt by default, so thank you to [cgwalters](https://github.com/coreos/rpm-ostree/issues/233#issuecomment-1301194050) or I would have never figured it out!

 ## Usage

 Warning: This is an experimental feature and should not be used in production (yet), (however it's pretty close).
 Depending on the version of rpm-ostree on your system you might need to pass an additional `--experimental` flag